iyadadalan/iTaleem_CaseStudy/README.md

 Reference: <a>https://cwe.mitre.org/data/definitions/352.html</a>

 #### Related:
-- OWASP_2021_A01/OWASP_2017_A05: Broken Access Control - Weaknesses in access control that allow unauthorized access to data or functionality.
+- OWASP_2021_A01: Broken Access Control - Weaknesses in access control that allow unauthorized access to data or functionality.
 - WSTG-v42-SESS-05: Testing for Cross Site Request Forgery - This is a comprehensive resource by the OWASP that provides methodologies and guidance for testing the security of web applications.
+- OWASP_2017_A06: Security Misconfiguration - The dangers of inadequate security settings across application stacks or servers that could expose them to attack.

 #### Prevent:
 - Phase: Architecture and Design